Nicholashuber/Nicks-Blog/content/posts/how-to-call-an-api-with-a-lightning-component.md

 ---
-title: How to call an API with a Lightning Component
+title: Calling API with a Lightning Component
 subtitle: How to call an API with a Lightning Component
 category:
   - About Awake